JivkoKarakashev/SoftUni-React-Project/README.md

 		npm run dev
 		```
 	This will start the development server, and you should see output indicating that the development server is running.
 It should be accessible at http://localhost:5173.

+## License

+    This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit/) file for details.

+## Credits

+    This documentation is writen with the help of [ChatGPT](https://chatgpt.openai.com)